abdulsalam01/truck-scheduler/README.md

 ## by Abdul Salam
 # Truck Scheduling Calculator

-This repository contains a TypeScript solution to determine how many trucks are needed to ensure daily deliveries over a 30-day month, given each truck’s trip duration, maintenance time, and an odd/even departure rule.
+This repository contains a TypeScript solution to determine how many trucks are needed to ensure daily deliveries over a X-day month (variables, can changed), given each truck’s trip duration, maintenance time, and an odd/even departure rule.

 ## Overview